Parameter-Efficient Fine-Tuning of DINOv2 for Large-Scale Font Classification: Results

 Table~\ref{tab:severity} reports both metrics.
 Family-level accuracy confirms that most errors are within-family weight confusions.
 The relative severity $\Pi$ provides a continuous, scale-invariant confirmation: the model's errors carry only a fraction of the cost expected from random predictions.

-Figure~\ref{fig:dendrogram} visualizes the font family similarity hierarchy recovered by UPGMA clustering on the centroid distances.
-Serif, sans-serif, monospace, and display families occupy distinct branches, confirming that the embedding space captures typographic structure.
+Figure~\ref{fig:dendrogram} visualizes the font family similarity hierarchy recovered by UPGMA clustering on cosine distances between mean \texttt{[CLS]} embeddings.
+Note that this dendrogram uses model-derived distances (to show what the model has learned), whereas the SWER metric above uses the metadata-based typographic distance (to provide a model-independent evaluation).
+Serif, sans-serif, monospace, and display families occupy distinct branches in both, confirming that the model's learned representations align with typographic structure.